segmentio/segment-docs/src/unify/identity-resolution/identity-resolution-onboarding.md

 ### Flat matching logic

-After receiving a new event, Segment looks for profiles that match any of the identifiers on the event.
+When Segment receives a new event, it looks for profiles that match any of the identifiers on the event.

-Based on the existence of a match, one of three actions can occur:
+Based on the existence of a match, one of three actions occurs:

 **1: Create a new profile**
-When there are no pre-existing profiles that have matching identifiers to the event, Segment creates a new user profile.
+If no existing profiles match any identifiers in the event, Segment creates a new user profile.

 **2: Add to existing profile**
-When there is one profile that matches all identifiers in an event, Segment attempts to map the traits, identifiers, and events on the call to that existing profile.
-If there is an excess of any identifier on the final profile, Segment defers to the Identity Resolution rules outlined below.
+If a single profile matches all identifiers in the event, Segment maps the traits, identifiers, and events from the call to that profile.
+If the profile exceeds its identifier limits, Segment defers to the Identity Resolution rules.

 **3: Merge existing profiles**
-When there are multiple profiles that match the identifiers in an event, Segment checks the Identity Resolution rules outlined below, and attempts to merge profiles.
+If multiple profiles match identifiers in the event, Segment checks the Identity Resolution rules and merges profiles accordingly.

+#### Example: Shared iPad Use Case
+In shared device scenarios, like in-store iPads used by multiple customers, events from different users may share the same device identifier.
+Without proper Identity Resolution rules, these events might merge into a single user profile.
+To avoid inaccurate merges, configure rules to block default identifiers or set appropriate priorities.

 ## Identity Resolution settings